MaxHenrotin/PROJET_BA2_AERONEF/README.md

 ---

 ## FULL OVERVIEW AND USAGE
+Please explore the folder

+**`/Project_instructions`**

-Please explore the **/Project_instructions** folder for a complete, step-by-step guide to the elaboration of this project (in French).
+It contains full presentation of the project and a step-by-step guide to the elaboration of this project (in French).
 You will also find there all the information on using the project, installing dependencies such as JavaFX, and running the application.

 ---